syncthing/docs/advanced/folder-sync-ownership.rst

 - As root, in a Docker container, with the synced data mounted as a volume.
-- As a normal user, with extra capabilities granted the executable.
+- As a normal user, with extra capabilities granted to the executable.

 To grant extra capabilities, the following steps must be taken: